Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/04-polishing-assembly.md

 ## Polishing an assembly with long reads

-We're first going to use the filtered raw long reads to polish the draft Flye assembly.
+First we will polish the draft Flye assembly using the filtered raw long reads.
 As with the assembly, we need to use polishing software that is especially written for long read raw reads.

 [Medaka](https://github.com/nanoporetech/medaka) is a command line tool built by Oxford Nanopore Technologies which will polish an assembly by generating a consensus from raw Nanopore sequences using a recurrent neural network.

-We will be using the command medaka_consensus, which is a pipeline that will first align the raw reads to the draft assembly, processes this alignment to generate a pileup which is presented to a recurrent neural network in order to produce a consensus sequence.
+We will be using the command medaka_consensus.
+This is a pipeline that will first align the raw reads to the draft assembly, then process this alignment to generate a pileup.
+The pileup is presented to a recurrent neural network in order to produce a consensus sequence.

-Medaka has been pre-installed on the instance so, first we can look at the help page for `medaka_consensus`.
+Medaka has been pre-installed on the instance so first we can look at the help page for `medaka_consensus`.
-Note: because this is a pipeline made up multiple steps we will be looking at the help documentation for `medaka_consensus` (no space!)
+Note: this is a pipeline made up multiple steps so there are multiple Medaka commands.
+We will be looking specifically at the help documentation for `medaka_consensus` (no space!)

 ~~~
 medaka_consensus -h